cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 ## Security

-The permissionless nature of IBC as a generalized interoperability standard is, along with protocol extensibility, reliability and security without the need for trusted third parties, one of the most valuable discerning features of the protocol in comparison to standard bridge protocols.
-However, as it is permissionless to create IBC clients, connections and channels or to relay packets between chains, you may have wondered *“What about the security implications?”*.
+Along with protocol extensibility, reliability, and security without the need for trusted third parties, the permissionless nature of IBC as a generalized interoperability standard is one of the most valuable discerning features of IBC in comparison to standard bridge protocols.
+However, as it is permissionless to create IBC clients, connections, and channels, or to relay packets between chains, you may have wondered: *What about the security implications?*

-The design of IBC security is centered around **two main principles**: trust in the (consensus of) the chains you connect with and implementation of fault isolation mechanisms in order to limit the damage done should these chains be subjected to malicious behavior.
+The design of IBC security is centered around **two main principles**:
+- Trust in (the consensus of) the chains you connect with.
+- The implementation of fault isolation mechanisms, in order to limit any damage done should these chains be subject to malicious behavior.

-Let’s take a look at the security considerations IBC implements:
+The security considerations which IBC implements are worth exploring:

 #### IBC Light clients
 Unlike many trusted bridge solutions, IBC does not depend on an intermediary  to verify the validity of cross-chain transactions.
-As explained above, the verification of the packet commitment proofs are provided by the light client.
-The light client is able to track and efficiently verify the state of the counterparty blockchain to check commitment proofs for the sending and receiving of packets on respectively the source and destination chains.
+As explained previously, the verification of packet commitment proofs are provided by the light client.
+The light client is able to track and efficiently verify the state of the counterparty blockchain, to check commitment proofs for the sending and receiving of packets on the source and destination chains respectively.

 <HighlightBox type="info">